 Growth Stage 6: The Tragedy (or the Thrive) Phase

 Not every business was sold with a profit.

-Most of the time, small business owners file for bankruptcy or are forced to shut down their business before the debt consumes their equity in their family home.
+Sometimes, small business owners file for bankruptcy or are forced to shut down their business before the debt consumes their equity in their family home.

 Without proper exit planning & strategy, a business owner either walk the path of tragedy or build a thriving direction.

 I highly recommend you speak to a business expert before you put yourself in this situation.